RayBB/ixelles-apt/README.md

 # Ixelles Appointments

+A blog post about this project is here: https://raybb.hashnode.dev/automating-ixelles-appointment-checking

+# Purpose
-The purpose of this project is to help you get appointments sooner for the Ixelles municipality in Brussels, Belgium.
+To help me get appointments sooner for the Ixelles municipality in Brussels, Belgium.

 When applying for a residence permit I had to do these two types of appointments.